Method · the machine, opened up

 What happens between the moment you send a company over and the report landing in your inbox.
 No call required at any point.

-Tell me what you're deciding
+Tell us what you're deciding

 The company name, its website, and the decision you're making.
 Optionally, the concerns you want prioritized and any documents you can share.
 Under two minutes, and the only step that needs you.